Share:

 the decision.
 The reviewer must have regard to all the evidence that the initial decision-maker had, plus any new evidence provided.
 The reviewer is not looking at whether the initial decision-maker made the correct decision.
 Rather, they are remaking the decision.

-2. A merits review at a Tribunal.
+2. merits review at a Tribunal.
 This is where an Administrative Tribunal (eg Administrative Appeals Tribunal, ACT Civil and Administrative Tribunal), remake the decision.
 The Tribunal must have regard to all the evidence that the initial decision-maker had, plus any new evidence provided.
 They are not looking at whether the initial decision-maker made the correct decision.
 Rather, they are remaking the decision.

-3. A judicial review at a Court.
+3. judicial review at a Court.
 Unlike in an internal or merits review, the Court does not take new evidence.
 Rather, they examine the decision and consider whether it was lawfully made.

 In most cases, an internal review must be conducted before a merits review at a Tribunal can be attempted.
 Also, a judicial review will not be permitted if an internal or merits review can be chosen first.